-93. Plaintiffs re-allege and incorporate by reference all prior allegations in this Complaint.
+111. Plaintiffs re-allege and incorporate by reference all prior allegations in this Amended Complaint.

-94. The Plans improperly reduce JSAs for Participants and beneficiaries below the amounts that they would receive if those benefits were actuarially equivalent to an SLA as ERISA requires.

-95. ERISA § 502(a)(3), 29 U.S.C. § 1132(a)(3), authorizes a participant or beneficiary to bring a civil action to: "(A) enjoin any act or practice which violates any provision of this title or the terms of the plan, or (B) to obtain other appropriate equitable relief (i) to redress such violations or (ii) to enforce any provisions of this title or the terms of the plan."

-96. Pursuant to this provision, 28 U.S.C. §§ 2201 and 2202, and Federal Rule of Civil Procedure 57, Plaintiffs seek declaratory relief, determining that the methodologies for calculating JSAs violate ERISA because they do not provide an actuarially equivalent benefit in violation of ERISA § 205, 29 U.S.C. § 1055.

-97. Plaintiffs further seek orders from the Court providing a full range of equitable relief, including but not limited to:

-(a) re-calculation, correction and payment of JSA benefits previously paid under the Plans;

-- (b) an "accounting" of all prior benefits and payments; - (c) a surcharge; - (d) disgorgement of amounts wrongfully withheld;
+- 112. Defendants have improperly reduced JSAs for participants and beneficiaries of the Plans below the amounts that they would receive if those benefits were actuarially equivalent to an SLA as ERISA requires.
+See ERISA § 205(d)(1), 29 U.S.C. § 1055(d)(1). - 113.
+ERISA § 502(a)(3), 29 U.S.C. § 1132(a)(3), authorizes a participant or beneficiary to bring a civil action to: "(A) enjoin any act or practice which violates any provision of this title or the terms of the plan, or (B) to obtain other appropriate equitable relief (i) to redress such violations or (ii) to enforce any provisions of this title or the terms of the plan." - 114.
+Pursuant to this provision, 28 U.S.C. §§ 2201 and 2202, and Federal Rule of Civil Procedure 57, Plaintiffs seek declaratory relief, determining that the methodologies for calculating the actuarial equivalence of JSAs violate ERISA because they do not provide an actuarially equivalent benefit, as required by ERISA § 205, 29 U.S.C. § 1055.
+Moreover, Defendants have also caused some Class members, including Plaintiff Braxton, to forfeit part of their accrued benefit in violation of ERISA § 203(a), 29 U.S.C. § 1053(a). - 115.
+Plaintiffs further seek an order from the Court providing a full range of equitable relief, including but not limited to: - (a) re-calculation, correction, and payment of JSA benefits previously paid under the Plans; - (b) an "accounting" of all prior benefits and payments; - (c) a surcharge;

-- (e) disgorgement of profits earned on amounts wrongfully withheld; - (f) a constructive trust; - (g) an equitable lien; - (h) an injunction against further violations; and - (i) other relief the Court deems just and proper.
+- (d) disgorgement of amounts wrongfully withheld; - (e) disgorgement of profits earned on amounts wrongfully withheld; - (f) a constructive trust; - (g) an equitable lien; - (h) an injunction against further violations; and - (i) other relief the Court deems just and proper.

-SECOND CLAIM FOR RELIEF For Reformation of the Plan and Recovery of Benefits Under the Reformed Plan (ERISA § 502(a)(1) and (3), 29 U.S.C. § 1132(a)(1) and (3))
+SECOND CLAIM FOR RELIEF

+For Reformation of the Plans and Recovery of Benefits Under the Reformed Plans (ERISA § 502(a)(1) and (3), 29 U.S.C. § 1132(a)(1) and (3))